MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 # Diagnose experience

-Microsoft Dynamics 365 Fraud Protection offers multiple experiences to introduce you to the product and accelerate your journey toward embedding Dynamics 365 Fraud Protection into your full production environment.
-The *Diagnose experience* evaluates your historical data and generates reports that provide valuable risk insights into existing fraud patterns in your business.
+Microsoft Dynamics 365 Fraud Protection's *Diagnose experience* evaluates your historical data and generates reports that provide valuable risk insights into existing fraud patterns in your business.
 These reports can help you identify opportunities for improving your fraud protection capabilities.

-## Dashboard

-Your dashboard keeps you up to date about useful information, essential tasks, and important settings that you should configure to get the most out of Dynamics 365 Fraud Protection.
-Critical steps are marked to indicate your progress.
-Steps might be marked as **Completed** or **Not started**, or they might show the number of items that still remain.

 ## Upload data